iRobotEducation/create3_docs/docs/setup/navqplus.md

 ### Expand Image
 The flashed images will need expanding to utilize all the available storage.
-After logging into the NavQ+ open a terminal and run:
+After logging into the NavQPlus open a terminal and run:

 - Expand image on the SD: